CodeYourFuture/Module-Structuring-and-Testing-Data/Sprint-1/4-stretch-explore/chrome.md

 In the Chrome console,
 invoke the function `alert` with an input string of `"Hello world!"`;

-What effect does calling the `alert` function have?
+What effect does calling the `alert` function have? it shows a pop up box with the text input that was added in brackects on calling alert.

 Now try invoking the function `prompt` with a string input of `"What is your name?"` - store the return value of your call to `prompt` in an variable called `myName`.

-What effect does calling the `prompt` function have?
+What effect does calling the `prompt` function have? it shows a pop up box with the message that was written when the function was called, it prompts the user to respond.
-What is the return value of `prompt`?
+What is the return value of `prompt`? it returns a string.